 Travelers in search of solitude who want a calm, quiet lobby may find the hotel overstimulating.
 On weekends, the business-centric area around the property loses a bit of its energy, as there are fewer people hustling to and from work.

-The on-site restaurant, Cavalier, offers breakfast, lunch, and dinner and serves up British-inspired dishes (think scotched duck eggs, fish and chips, and smoked salmon tea sandwiches).
+The on-site restaurant, Cavalier, which serves up British-inspired dishes, offers breakfast, lunch, and dinner.
 Pair your meal with one of the restaurant's inventive cocktails or opt for a glass of vino from the extensive California-focused wine list.

-Guests enjoy free wifi in their guest rooms as well as all common spaces.
-The "Borrow Bar" allows guests to rent laptops, a Wii, a GoPro, or other necessities and tech they may have left at home.
+Guests enjoy free wifi, as well as access to the "Borrow Bar," which lets guests rent a laptop, a Wii, a GoPro, and other necessities or tech that they may have left at home.

 Fees and Extra Costs You Should Know About

-The hotel charges a mandatory $29 per night fee.
-This covers a $10 mini bar credit, two bottles of water per day, e-bike rentals, Oculus Go VR Headsets and access to the property's Virtual Reality Room.
+The hotel charges a mandatory $29 nightly fee.
+This covers a $10 mini bar credit, two bottles of water per day, e-bike rentals, and the use of Oculus Go VR Headsets.
 The fee also includes in-room coffee and tea, as well as access to the fitness center.
-Dogs are allowed with a fee of $75 per stay.
-Valet parking costs $62 per night and there is no self-parking.
+Valet parking costs $55 per night.

 How to Get a Deal